 Check in was a breeze.
 The Newark Liberty International Airport Marriott Hotel is a fancy and expensive hotel.
 It was my treat for my last night of travel.
 The bed is super comfy and the room is nice and big.
 The only problem I had was that the room was freezing!!
 I turned the AC off immediately.
 Two hours later, I went down to see if anything could be done.
 I was wearing my fleece in my room.
 She called the electrician.
 He told me to turn the AC off and it would warm up in 30 minutes.
 I told him I turned it off two hours ago.
 The only other thing they could do since the windows did not open was to send up more blankets.
 The blankets on the bed were already warm enough.
 Note to myself, make sure to request that the AC is turned off asap before I check in the next time I stay there.

 I had dinner with Marian of Slow Travel.
 She picked me up at the hotel.
 She has a cool new GPS system in her car that was fun to watch in action.
 We met ellens (also from Slow Travel) at the restaurant.
 We sat in the bar area for a while chatting away.
 When ellens had to leave, Marian and I went to have dinner.
 I had a wonderful time getting to know Marian.
 We mostly talked about travel and enjoyed a delicious meal together.
 We shared some hummus and baba ganoush.
 I ordered a salad with grilled chicken and she ordered a vegetarian meatloaf (I think).
 I was in a jetlag daze when dinner came and so some of my memories of the evening are pretty hazy.
 Thank you again Marian for a wonderful evening!!!
-When I got back to my room, I tried to watch The Closer, but fell asleep.
+When I got back to my room, I tried to watch some TV, but fell asleep.

 No lines for check in.
 My check in bag weighed 35 pounds.
 I was able to view my seats before printing out my boarding pass.
 I noticed that there were 2 open seats in row 16 in the middle.
 I moved my seat to the aisle seat in in the middle in row 16.
 I have done this before hoping that the middle seat would be left open and the middle seat always ended up being filled.
 I figured, I could always hope.
 The security check took about 10-15 minutes.
 They had the new machines that blew bursts of air like little air puffs at this airport.
 Only some people were asked to go in this machine.
 I wanted to go in it but was afraid to ask.
 I could just imagine what they would do if I requested to go in this machine.
 I was not chosen and instead breezed through the regular metal detector.
 My flight started boarding early.
 I sat in the middle in an aisle seat.
 A guy sat in the other aisle seat.
 When the doors to the plane finally were closed, our middle seat was still EMPTY!!!
 HOORAY!!!